tillgrallert/slides/dh/2023-paderborn/mind-the-gap.md

         * card catalogue
         * ASCII OPAC
         * automated transcription of the card catalogue
+        * human cataloguers depend on the technology they have at hand, which means they might be unable to enter the correct string
         * errors perpetuate
 - Latin input is mostly reduced to ASCII
     + Hamza and ʿAyn escape this algorithm on ZDB
 - determined article is not automatically removed
 - The choices are not transparently documented
 - no software on-screen keyboards provided
+- additional problems
+    + catalogues are inherently local documents
+    + aggregated, if at all, on a national level
+    + frequently accessible only through Web interfaces and not APIs

 :::